llvdl/TweeterCoreBundle/README.md

 Llvdl Tweeter Core Bundle
 =========================

-This is a sample Symfony2 bundle that contains a simple service store and retrieve "tweets".
+This is a sample Symfony2 bundle that contains a simple service to store and retrieve "tweets".
 The bundle consists of a service implementation, including a repository based on doctrine.
 It has no forms or controllers.